KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-Fuel by fewieden](https://github.com/fewieden/MMM-Fuel)

-1. Recommendation: `.codeclimate.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v5.
+1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v5.
-3. Deprecated: Found `node-version: 16` in file `build.yml`: Update to current version.
+2. Deprecated: Found `node-version: 16` in file `build.yml`: Update to current version.
-4. Recommendation: Found `npm run` in file `build.yml`: Replace it with `node --run`.
+3. Recommendation: Found `npm run` in file `build.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-5. Outdated: Found `MichMich/MagicMirror` in file `MMM-Fuel.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `MMM-Fuel.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: Found `npm run` in file `README.md`: Replace it with `node --run`.
+5. Recommendation: Found `npm run` in file `README.md`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: The README seems not to have an update section (like `## Update`).
+7. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-9. Recommendation: The README seems to have a config example without a trailing comma.
+8. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-10. Recommendation: The README seems not to have clone instructions.
+9. Recommendation: The README seems not to have clone instructions.
-11. Recommendation: Found `'node-fetch'` in file `autoblog.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+10. Recommendation: Found `'node-fetch'` in file `autoblog.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-12. Recommendation: Found `'node-fetch'` in file `gasbuddy.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+11. Recommendation: Found `'node-fetch'` in file `gasbuddy.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-13. Outdated: Found `MichMich/MagicMirror` in file `gasbuddy.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+12. Outdated: Found `MichMich/MagicMirror` in file `gasbuddy.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-14. Recommendation: Found `'node-fetch'` in file `nsw.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+13. Recommendation: Found `'node-fetch'` in file `nsw.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-15. Outdated: Found `MichMich/MagicMirror` in file `nsw.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+14. Outdated: Found `MichMich/MagicMirror` in file `nsw.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-16. Recommendation: Found `'node-fetch'` in file `spritpreisrechner.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+15. Recommendation: Found `'node-fetch'` in file `spritpreisrechner.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-17. Recommendation: Found `'node-fetch'` in file `tankerkoenig.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+16. Recommendation: Found `'node-fetch'` in file `tankerkoenig.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-18. Outdated: Found `MichMich/MagicMirror` in file `tankerkoenig.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+17. Outdated: Found `MichMich/MagicMirror` in file `tankerkoenig.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-19. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+18. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-20. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+19. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-21. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+20. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-22. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+21. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-23. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
+22. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
 It is recommended to remove it.
-24. Recommendation: There is no CODE_OF_CONDUCT file.
+23. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-25. Recommendation: There is no dependabot configuration file.
+24. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-26. Recommendation: Replace eslintrc by new flat config.
+25. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FunnyHolidays by mattileh](https://github.com/mattileh/MMM-FunnyHolidays)